-Most Sponges are Made with Plastic
+Most Sponges are Made of Plastic

 Their Lifespan is Low

 Dishcloths are the ancestors of sponges, in a way.
 They work effectively and remove stains and greases just as well as sponges.
-And with a more environmentally conscious mindset, most people are returning back to these clothes for cleaning.
+And with a more environmentally conscious mindset, most people are returning to these clothes for cleaning.

-You can also improvise in this situation and use old towels and cut up pieces of old clothes to get the job done.
+You can also improvise in this situation and use old towels and cut-up pieces of old clothes to get the job done.
 This will be a bonus to introducing a better and greener mindset in your household.